leanprover-community/blog/posts/fantastic-simprocs.md

 The [`reduceIte`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=reduceIte#doc) simproc is designed to take expressions of the form `if P then a else b` (aka `ite P a b`) and replace them with `a` or `b`, depending on whether `P` simplifies to `True` or `False`.

+This can be achieved with simp lemmas too, but it would be less efficient:
+When encountering `ite P a b`, simp lemmas would first simplify `b`, then `a`, then `P`, and finally `ite P a b`.
+Assuming `P` was simplified to `True`, `ite P a b` would be simplified to `a` and all the work spent on simplifying `b` would be lost.
+If `P` was simplified to `False`, then the work spent on simplifying `a` would be lost instead.

+The point of `reduceIte` is that it can be made to simplify `P`, then `ite P a b`, *without simplifying `a` and `b` first*.
+For this to happen, one needs to call `reduceIte` as a **preprocedure**, which is done by adding `↓` in front of its name, ie `simp only [↓reduceIte]`.

+> Recall that, as a simple approximation, simplification is performed from the inside-out.
+> What we just explained is a concrete example of simplification happening from the outside-in.

+Let's see a few examples:

 ```lean
 example : (if 37 * 0 = 0 then 1 else 2) = 1 := by
   -- Works since `simp` can simplify `37 * 0 = 0` to `True`